Interview Prep · by talent · Visual Arts

 - Curate the portfolio with restraint.
 10–12 strong pieces beats 20 mixed pieces.
 Include 2–3 sketchbook spreads, 4–6 finished works across at least three media, and 2–3 process pieces (a piece shown in three stages, or two versions of the same subject).
 Cut anything the candidate isn't proud of — panels remember the weakest piece, not the strongest.

 - Confirm CCA records at primary school.
-MOE pulls CCA participation, school art awards, SYF Art Exhibition selections, and external programme alumni status (NAFA Junior, SOTA Junior, LASALLE programmes, recognised national art competitions) into the DSA portal.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school art awards, SYF Art Exhibition selections, and external programme alumni status (NAFA Junior, SOTA Junior, LASALLE programmes, recognised national art competitions).
 Ask the CCA teacher to verify all art-related entries.

 - Run two mock on-spot tasks.
 Give the candidate a random subject and 45 minutes — once at home, once somewhere unfamiliar.
 The unfamiliar setting matters; many candidates underperform first audition because the studio, the lighting, and the materials are not theirs.